EionRobb/purple-mattermost/INSTALL.md

 1. Download the latest release of the Pidgin-Mattermost plugin from the [releases page.](https://github.com/EionRobb/purple-mattermost/releases)
 2. Copy the file to `Program Files (x86)\Pidgin\plugins`.

-Note: If you'd like to try an unreleased version of the Pidgin-Mattermost plugin, you can download and run a nightly build, available from https://eion.robbmob.com/libmattermost.dll.
+Note: If you'd like to try an unreleased version of the Pidgin-Mattermost plugin, you can download and run the latest nightly build from https://eion.robbmob.com/libmattermost.dll.

 ### 4) Restart Pidgin